nikanikachan/Crowdsale/README.md

 - You will need some ETH first since we are doing this in the Ropsten testnet.
 You can get it from this [Ropsten faucet](https://faucet.ropsten.be/).

-- To buy tokens, input the amount of tokens that you want to buy in the "Value" field of Solidity (Note that we have a 1:1 exchange rate of ETH to PPCN token), then put the target wallet address of the token buyer in the `buyToken` field of the PupperCoin sale contract.
+- To buy tokens, input the amount of tokens that you want to buy in the "Value" field of Solidity (Note that we have a 1:1 exchange rate of ETH to PPCN token), then put the wallet address of the token buyer in the `buyToken` field of the PupperCoin sale contract.
 See video below:

 ![3](Screenshots/BuyingToken_short.gif)

-The transaction was pending for while but below you can see the successful transaction hash along with the confirmation from MetaMask.
+Below you can see the successful transaction hash along with the confirmation from MetaMask.
 You can also view this yourself in [Etherscan](https://ropsten.etherscan.io/tx/0xc30a02358422004c86984bf5a072bd5c447af0ccf2b35cb283891218883ef865)

 ![4](Screenshots/etherscan_metamask.png)